 A light follow is, in my best understanding, typically characterized by two things: self-propulsion and responsiveness.

 Self-propulsion is perhaps self-explanatory: you move your own body.
 You don’t make your leader do it for you.
 Now, that does not mean that you backlead.
 It does not mean that you anticipate, or that you “hijack”.
 But it means that you go where your leader intends without them having to push you.

 This is how it happens: 1) Your leader gives you a signal, 2) you leverage the brilliance of your properly calibrated frame (for an instructional video on frame see this blog), to feel exactly where your leader wants you to go, and 3) you go there, using almost entirely your own energy, and not your leader’s.

-Combining self-propulsion and responsiveness leads to this marshmallowy cloud quality.
+Combining self-propulsion and responsiveness leads to this marshmallowy cloud quality, while still retaining the necessary structure for high quality communicating in the lead follow dynamic.
 It leads to lightness.
 When you interpret signals from your lead quickly and delicately and then go where you need to go, leaders can give you practically anything to do without breaking a sweat.
 You aren’t burdening your leader with the weight of your inertia; your leader makes a suggestion, and then you, should you choose to, follow through.

 The article I linked to above, at the grapevine, here, has a few paragraphs describing what it’s like to dance with a light follow, if you’d like to read more.